nss-nightclass-projects/exercise-vault/HTML_CSS_product_cards.md

 # Product Cards

+## Setup
+* While in `~/workspace/foundations/exercises`, make a directory called `product-cards`
+* Create a github repository called `product-cards` and push up a README.md file
+* Create a setup branch and push up the usual stuff

 ## Requirements

 Your task is to build a grid of cards for a company's products.
 Here are the requirements for the basic structure of the cards.